Nymphenburg Palace Park: The park after the fall of the monarchy

 Originally, the driveways, the Great circle, the palace and the park constituted a unit that once stretched from east to west over a distance of more than 3 km to the west of the city of Munich.
 The growth of the city admitted the full development of residential areas and road network into the surrounding areas.
 The construction of the wide Ludwig Ferdinand Bridge over the Nymphenburg Canal, of houses along the northern and southern entrance to the palace and the railway line in the west, completely embedded the park and the palace into the urban structures and thus became a district of the city.

 With the monarchy abolished, the park and palace became part of the former Krongut (Crown estate), now administered by the state.
 After the Weimar Republic, the National Socialists seized the complex.
-Beginning in the summer of 1936, the Night of the Amazons, was regularly performed.
+Beginning in the summer of 1936, the Night of the Amazons was regularly performed.
 After the violent appropriation of the monastery church in the Orangery wing, a hunting museum was opened in this part of the palace in October 1938.
 The NSDAP local group leadership received an underground bunker and in 1942 established a Forced Labour Camp at the Hirschgarten (Deer Garden), just outside of the park.

 During the Second World War, the palace and the Amalienburg were camouflaged to protect them from air raids, the large pathways were darkened and sections of the Central canal were covered and the water basins on the city side of the palace leveled.
 The palace church, the Entrance court, the Badenburg and the Grand Cascade were destroyed or seriously damaged by bombs.
 The Pan group of sculptures and a number of trees in the park were also damaged.
 After the war Allied soldiers blew up an old building south of the Great Cascade that had been used as an armory.

 The repairs at the palace and the park only proceeded slowly.
 Although the restoration was carried out according to the historical models, a number of losses could not be restored.
-The sports ground in the southernmost corner of the park, built before World War II, still represents an ongoing violation of the parks design.
+The sports ground in the southernmost corner of the park, built before World War II, still represents an ongoing violation of the park’s design.

 During the 1972 Summer Olympics, equestrian events took place in the palace park: the dressage competitions were held on the Garden parterre.
 The park's statues were removed, the equestrian arena and grandstands were erected as temporary facilities while adjacent buildings of the palace were used as stables.